Scholarships and Research Support

-The USF Department of Anthropology is pleased to offer graduate assistantships for MA and PhD students on a competitive basis.
-Any new or continuing student is eligible for consideration for these assistantships; however, you should generally plan to seek other sources of funding for a significant portion of your time in graduate school.
+The Department offers graduate assistantships for MA and PhD students on a competitive basis.
+Any new or continuing student is eligible for consideration; however, you should generally plan to seek other sources of funding for a significant portion of your time in graduate school.

-All new students are considered for assistantships if they have completed that Application for Graduate Assistantship as part of the general application packet.
+All new students are considered for assistantships if they have completed that Application for Graduate Assistantship as part of the application packet.
 Most assistantships are offered for two years pending good academic progress and satisfactory job performance.
-After this, continuing students should fill out the application form and submit to the Graduate Director annually, and will be matched to openings as they arise.
+After this, continuing students should fill out the application form annually, and will be matched to openings as they arise.

 J. Raymond Williams Memorial Scholarship in Public Archaeology